-Over the past decade, considerable effort has been focused on creating innovative new technological solutions that support training in the prevention, detection and response to chemical, biological, radiological and nuclear (CBRN) hazards.
+Over the past decade, much effort has been focused on the creation of new technological solutions that support training in the prevention, detection and response to chemical, biological, radiological and nuclear (CBRN) hazards.

-In the US, the development of federally funded Weapons of Mass Destruction (WMD) Civil Support Teams (CSTs) continues to play an invaluable role in supporting homeland defence by providing highly specialised CBRN identification, assessment, advisement and assistance during CBRN incidents.
+In the US, the development of federally funded Weapons of Mass Destruction (WMD) Civil Support Teams (CSTs) plays an invaluable role in supporting homeland defence by providing highly specialized CBRN identification, assessment, advisement and assistance during CBRN incidents.

-The risk that any CBRN incident may pose to public health, environment or infrastructure is wide-ranging - depending on the characteristics of the material that is released, the environmental conditions, the degree of exposure of those affected and the capability of the emergency teams who are charged with responding to the event.
+The risk that any CBRN incident may pose to public health, environment or infrastructure depends on the characteristics of the material that is released, the environmental conditions, the degree of exposure of those affected and the capability of the emergency teams who are charged with responding to the event.

 Largely however, the support provided by a CST spans four core activities:

 - Identification - leveraging multiple detection, analytical and protective technologies in a field environment to aid in the detection, characterization, identification and monitoring of unknown CBRN hazards

 - Assessment - providing assessment capability that supports both deliberate and crisis action planning including the collection of information, identification of data, evaluation of the probability, severity or level of the threat and target vulnerability

 - Advisement - supporting the incident command (IC) and emergency responders during all phases of operations to minimise and mitigate incident impact, and providing follow-on capability that supports mitigation measures, recovery planning and the disengagement of military units